-A fungal disease, commonly known as Brown Patch, can be a problem in St. Augustine lawns as night time temperatures begin to fall off.
-Low areas that hold moisture are particularly vulnerable.
+Once we begin to experience cooler nights, be on the watch for a fungal disease commonly known as Brown Patch.
+It can be a problem in St. Augustine lawns, especially in low areas that hold moisture.
 If you had Brown Patch last year, chances are you will have it again this year in the same areas.
 Begin to treat now with a preventative dose of fungicide.
 Lawn Ranger Company’s GREEN LAWN SYSTEM can be of assistance.

 We aren’t completely out of the hot season just yet.
 Continue to monitor rainfall and water thoroughly when necessary.
-However, you will want to be particularly careful not to overwater as too much moisture is a catalyst for Brown Patch.
+However, as we say so often, be particularly careful not to overwater as too much moisture is a catalyst for Brown Patch.

 It is a good idea to wait several days, or perhaps a week, before watering the lawn after a good rain, (although flower beds may require it sooner).
 The goal is to keep the ground moist to a depth of about 6 inches.